determined-ai/determined/docs/model-dev-guide/hyperparameter/search-methods/_index.rst

 optimize (via the ``metric`` field), in addition to other searcher-specific options.
-For example, the ``adaptive_asha`` searcher (`arXiv:1810.0593 <http://arxiv.org/pdf/1810.05934>`_), suitable for larger experiments with many trials, is configured with the maximum number of trials to run, the maximum training length allowed per trial, and the maximum number of trials that can be worked on
+For example, the ``adaptive_asha`` searcher (`arXiv:1810.0593 <http://arxiv.org/pdf/1810.05934>`_), suitable for larger experiments with many trials, is configured with the maximum number of trials to run, the name and maxmimum value of a "time" metric, and the maximum number of trials that can be worked on
 simultaneously:

 .. code:: yaml